Dragonmystic707/exalted-reincarnated/docs/System/Merits.md

 ### Language (1)

-Each purchase of this merit represents a new language the Player Character has learned.
-All characters are assumed to start with their Local Tongue and Tradespeak, the common language.
+Each purchase of this merit represents a new language the Player Character has learned to speak, read, and write in.

+**Note**: All Characters start with 2 Languages, typically their Local Tongue, and the trade Language Riverspeak.

 **Example Languages**

+-   **Local Tongue:** This marks the character as having the exact speech patterns and mannerisms as locals.

+-   **Directional Language**: While not a true language in itself, a Directional Language is a collection of general speech patterns and dialects that would fit as “close enough” with the local tongue of anybody living in the respective Cardinal Directions (Air, Water, Fire, Wood) to communicate most thing.

 -   **High Realm**: While using the same words and structure as Low Realm, formal and rigorous selection of certain words have marked